NdK73/HomeAutomation/README.md

 A node based on ESP8266 that provides physical user interface to the system.
 Uses a 1.8" ST7735 LCD color display and a rotative encoder.
-It is designed to be mounted either on the front of a DIN rail box or inside a 4-modules Vimar Plana frame -- other frames could work but are untested.
+It is designed to be mounted either on the front of a DIN rail box, inside a 4-modules Vimar Plana frame -- other frames could work but are untested, or with the supplied enclosure in a 504 (4-modules) wall box.

 Requires a 5V power source (possibly a DomoNode-inout, but a dedicated module with power and relay will be published as soon as it's ready).